 Time is not always in your control.
-Sometimes a move sneaks up on us, forcing us to move last minute, and we have to act fast.
-If you can plan ahead, try to allow yourself at least eight weeks.
-We highly recommend 12, especially if you need to hire movers and/or if you're planning a summer move.
+Sometimes a move sneaks up on you, forcing you to move last minute, and you have to act fast.
+If you can plan, try to allow yourself at least eight weeks.
+It's best to plan for 12, especially if you need to hire movers and/or if you're planning a summer move.
 But everything can be done without too much stress within eight weeks.

 To stay organized during your move, make a list of all the tasks you need to do, then divide them into weeks, allowing yourself enough days to complete everything on that week's list.
 If you're unsure where to start, check out an eight-week plan that will ensure you stay on track.

 It's best to tackle this one first: getting rid of the clutter will help you be, and feel, more organized.
 It will also ensure that when you begin packing, you'll only be packing the things that you need to.
 There's nothing more frustrating than packing items you're going to get rid of after the move.

 Sometimes it's difficult to ask for help.
 But remember, most people have been through at least one move in their lives and understand how hard it can be.
 Reach out.
 Ask friends and family if they can spare a couple of hours to help you sort, pack or move.
 If you're moving far away, this could be one of the last opportunities you have to spend time together.

 Allow yourself the time to say goodbye.
 Throw a party.
 Invite friends out for dinner.
 Take an hour every day to walk through your neighborhood.
 Visit one favorite spot every day.
 Feel the memories and allow yourself to relive them one more time.
 This will also help with the transition from the old to the new and give yourself some much needed time to enjoy the moment.